google-research/tensorflow_constrained_optimization/README.md

-Rate-construction functions (`error_rate` and `recall`, here) take two optional named parameters&mdash;not used here&mdash;named `penalty_loss` and `constraint_loss`, the former of which is used to define the proxy constraints, and the latter the "true" constraints.
-These default to the hinge and zero-one losses, respectively, so the consequence is that we will attempt to minimize the average hinge loss (a relaxation of the error rate using the `penalty_loss`), while constraining the recall (using the `constraint_loss`) by essentially learning how much we should penalize the hinge-constrained recall (`penalty_loss`, again).
+Rate-construction functions (`error_rate` and `recall`, here) take two optional named parameters&mdash;not used here&mdash;named `penalty_loss` and `constraint_loss`, of which the former is used to define the proxy constraints, and the latter the "true" constraints.
+These default to the hinge and zero-one losses, respectively.
+The consequence of this is that we will attempt to minimize the average hinge loss (a relaxation of the error rate using the `penalty_loss`), while constraining the recall (using the `constraint_loss`) by essentially learning how much we should penalize the hinge-constrained recall (`penalty_loss`, again).

 The `RateMinimizationProblem` class implements the